Why is Ovarian Cyst Removal Surgery Required?

 Laparoscopy has the advantage of having a better recovery period due to smaller surgical incisions.
 Blood loss is also minimized due to this.
 Both procedures have the same end result, i.e. removal of the ovarian cyst.

 Care has to be taken for some days after ovarian cyst removal surgery to ensure quick recovery with minimal complications.
 Post operative care begins the moment patient is transferred into the recovery room.
-Patient is kept under observation for 1-2 days after surgery.
+The patient is kept under observation for 1-2 days after surgery.

 After the surgery, patient will remain unconscious for sometime.
 Once the effects of anesthesia wear off and the patient is conscious and alert, a physical examination is performed.
 The surgical incision is checked and covered with cotton and gauze.
 The patient's blood pressure, body temperature, pulse and respiratory rate are monitored regularly.
 The patient is not allowed to eat immediately after surgery.
 Nutritional status is maintained by providing glucose or saline via an I.V line in a vein of the arm.
 After the intestinal movement resumes normally, food can be consumed orally.